-1906 The CDFW ROV survey contained data grouped into two super years and the model estimated a relatively flat line with the added variance (Figure ??).
-The CCFRP index 1907 reflects the same increase in relative CPUE in 2016 as the CPFV and PR indices, prior to 1908 the survey expansion and release of recreational depth restrictions.
-This index was weighted 1909 by the area within the MPAs, which exhibits an increasing trend compared to sites outside 1910 the survey at the end of the time series (Figure 77).
-The fit to the early part of the time 1911 series was reasonable given the available data.
-Similar to the 2019 gopher/black-and-yellow 1912 rockfish complex CCFRP survey, the lowest estimated year in the CCFRP index was 2013, 1913 which was also not fit in the 2019 gopher stock assessment.
-No explanation for the decrease 1914 in relative CPUE was identified.
-1915
+The CCFRP index reflects the same increase in relative CPUE in 2016 as the CPFV and PR indices, prior to the survey expansion and release of recreational depth restrictions.
+This index was weighted by the area within the MPAs, which exhibits an increasing trend compared to sites outside the survey at the end of the time series (Figure 77).
+The fit to the early part of the time series was reasonable given the available data.
+Similar to the 2019 gopher/black-and-yellow rockfish complex CCFRP survey, the lowest estimated year in the

+CCFRP index was 2013, which was also not fit in the 2019 gopher stock assessment.
+No explanation for the decrease in relative CPUE was identified.